t0m0h1/FinalYearProject/README.md

 Still have issues finding the template/ getting server to find html

-use python 3.9.12 for now.
-Have noticed Python 3.10.7 is quite compatible.
+using Python 3.10.7 as it is compatible.

 Check column names in training data match those in the code.